GrumpyCockatiel/Raydreams.Encryption/README.md

 ## File Format

-The file format created here is called `rayx` which is cutom.
+The file format created here is called **rayx** which is cutom.
 It is easy to change.
+It's just a spec I made up.

 The byte layout is: